01 of 06

 Attach to the Necklace

 Figure out where the center of the necklace is and where you want the charms to sit based on your neckline and the length of the chain.
 Using your small pliers–attach via the connecting rings–add your homemade charms to your necklace chain.
-Be sure that the rings are closed completely so you don’t accidentally lose them.
+Be sure that the rings are closed completely so you do not accidentally lose them.